louisroyer-minetest/keyring/README.md

 - CC0-1.0, Louis Royer 2020

 ## Settings
-Setting `keyring.personal_keyring` is available to disable/enable personal keyring (enabled by default).
+- Setting `keyring.personal_keyring` is available to disable/enable personal keyring (enabled by default).
+- Setting `keyring.playerfactions` is available to disable/enable the possiblity to share personal keyrings with factions (enabled by default).

 ## Privileges
 You can grant the privilege `keyring_inspect` to allow a player to list keys of personal keyrings owned by other players.